portfolio-performance/portfolio-help/docs/en/concepts/index.md

 In this chapter, you will find a concise but clear explanation of several basic concepts.
 Portfolio performance is all about numbers.
 It is easy to completely miscalculate or misinterpret these numbers, if you don't understand the underlying assumptions.

 - [Financial terminology](financial-terminology.md): Understanding basic financial terminology is crucial for optimal usage of PP and this manual.
-This page contains a few links excellent sites.
+This page contains a few links to excellent sites.
 - [PP terminology](PP-terminology.md): This glossary is a simple alphabetically sorted list of terms, acronyms, column headings, and other relevant vocabulary used in PP, accompanied by their respective definitions.
 - [System overview](./system-overview.md): Provides a bird's-eye view of how PP operates.
 It discusses all components and their interactions, with a focus on the main goal: calculating the portfolio's performance.An [example](./system-overview-example.md) is also provided.
 - [Transaction](../reference/transaction/index.md): A financial transaction is an agreement between a buyer and seller to exchange goods, services, or assets for payment.
 In case of PP, the exchange is about securities.
 There are security transactions such as buy, sell delivery (inbound), and delivery (outbound); deposit transactions such as deposit, removal, interest, interest charge, fees, fees refund, taxes, tax refund; and dividend transactions.